Skip to main content

 Lost parcel (standard)Up to £50

-Lost parcel (enhanced cover)Up to £1,000 (if purchased)
+Lost parcel (enhanced cover)Up to £1,000 (if purchased at booking)

 Damaged itemUp to £50 (standard)